Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/callanish.md

 ---
-tags: outer-hebrides-skye
+ascent: 658
+average_speed: 14.9
 date: 2023-08-04
-title: Callanish
-kilometres: 60.1
-start: Tarbert
+descent: 677
 end: Callanish
-average_speed: 14.9
-total_duration: "4:01:52"
-ascent: 658
-descent: 677
+kilometres: 60
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: Tarbert
+tags: outer-hebrides-skye
+title: Callanish
+total_duration: '4:01:52'
 ---

 Harris Hotel was very nice.
 Wish we had an extra day there, especially since they had a laundry service and we are constantly dirtying our clothes quicker than we can clean them.